 But for someone struggling with body image issues, being physically active may be more challenging.
 So start small.
 Find what you CAN do.
 Start with some arm exercises from your chair.
 Try to do these sitting up tall with good posture.
 Start your day before you get out of bed with some gentle stretching.
 Start at your toes by wiggling them and then move to your ankles and stretch your legs and move up the body, stretching and gently moving each next muscle group until you hit your head and your spouse is looking at you funny because of the weird contortions you’re doing with your face.

 Movement doesn’t have to be a formal exercise class either.
 Dance around your kitchen or break into a yoga pose when the spirit moves you.

 A Little Kindness Goes A Long Way To Supporting Body Positivity

 Remember how you wrote those letters and thank you cards to the lovelies in your life?
 Well, now it’s your turn to be on the receiving end of that.
 Take out a nice card (make it your favorite) or a piece of paper (spray it with your favorite perfume).
 Sit down and write yourself a love letter.
 Tell yourself all the wonderful things there are to know about you.
 Introduce yourself as though you don’t know each other.
 What are some things you’d want your outside you to know about your inside you?
 Practice describing yourself in kind ways…stay away from physical appearance until you’re ready to be kind.

 Now put this letter someplace where you can read it often.
 Your goal here is to get to a point where you have this letter memorized and you hear yourself rehearsing it as you go through your day.

 I don’t know if you noticed, but the above ways to boost your body positivity are mostly not body focused.
-Yet they work to improve that when you put them to work for you.
+Yet they work to improve the image you have of your body when you put these to work for you.
 Now it’s your turn.
 Tell me below what your biggest body image challenges are and what you INTEND to do to turn them around?